exploitsecurityio/DVRPi/challenges/Glitch Attack (GPIO) (Low).md

 # Glitch Attack (GPIO)

-- **Challenge ID**: 9
 - **Difficulty**: Low
 - **Category**: Hardware Hacking
 - **Skills Tested**: GPIO manipulation, fault injection

 ## Description
 The Glitch Attack (GPIO) challenge simulates a fault injection attack on a Raspberry Pi 4B.
-A binary (`/usr/bin/glitch_challenge`) monitors GPIO 21 (pin 40), pre-configured as an input with a pull-up resistor at boot, for a LOW signal triggered by shorting it to GND (pin 39).
+A binary (`/usr/bin/glitch`) monitors GPIO 21 (pin 40), pre-configured as an input with a pull-up resistor at boot, for a LOW signal triggered by shorting it to GND (pin 39).
 When detected, the binary outputs a flag to the UART console (`/dev/ttyS0`), pauses for 10 seconds, and exits.
 This challenge mimics real-world hardware vulnerabilities where physical manipulation bypasses security checks.

 **Note**: Persistent GPIO issues (pins 18, 16, 20 reading ~0V) suggest a damaged Pi.
 Test with a new Pi if GPIO 21 fails.